 The Fire Prevention Bureau of the Cocoa Fire Department is led by Cocoa Fire Chief J. Lamm, who also holds the title of Fire Marshal.
-Day-to-day operations are carried out by Fire Inspector S. Schaller.

 Fire Prevention is responsible for performing fire & life safety inspections on all commercial & multi-family buildings located within the City of Cocoa.
 All buildings are inspected on either an annual, bi-annual, or tri-annual basis, based on their risk classification.
 The Fire Inspector also reviews all plans for new buildings, renovations, alterations & fire systems for compliance with the Florida Fire Prevention Code.

 The purpose of fire inspections & fire plan review is to reduce or fully eliminate possible hazards resulted with fires, deaths, injuries, or property loss.